sourcegraph/sourcegraph-public-snapshot/docs/features/letsencrypt.md

 ### Error "Failed to connect to host for DVSNI challenge"

-Let's Encrypt tries to verify your ownership of the server via ports :80 and :443, so confirm that your DNS settings correctly point to your server and that you are not being routed through e.g. CloudFlare or other HTTPS middleware providers while running the above commands.
+Let's Encrypt tries to verify your ownership of the server by starting it's own dedicated server via ports :80 and :443, so confirm that your DNS settings correctly point to your server and that you are not being routed through e.g.
+CloudFlare or other HTTPS middleware providers while running the above commands.

 ## Known Issues